oprypin/crsfml/docs/tutorials/graphics/sprite.md

 ## Loading a texture

 Before creating any sprite, we need a valid texture.
-The class that encapsulates textures in CrSFML is, unsurprisingly, [Texture]({{book.api}}/Texture.html).
+The class that encapsulates textures in CrSFML is, unsurprisingly, [SF::Texture][].
 Since the only role of a texture is to be loaded and mapped to graphical entities, almost all its methods are about loading and updating it.

 The most common way of loading a texture is from an image file on disk, which is done with the `from_file` class method.